FeltGIS/feltgis.github.io/_posts/2020-12-30-hybrid-mobile-development-using-go.md

 * "Nobody knows it" (learning together is fun)
 * Easy to learn (not too many complex concepts to wrap our heads around)
 * Common ground (the simplicity makes Go feel neutral)
+* Easy to get help by community or from docs

 Now I realize this post is pretty opinionated and optimistic about the outcome.
 Unfortunately, I don´t have access to the other parallell universes where the we went for all the other stacks, but I´m pretty sure they are all writing an equivalent "success story" as seen from their perspective.

 For mobile development, having two code bases may alerady be challenging enough, so why go for three? -Why not just use Flutter or Xamarin?
-Well, you´re all right, great tools, and making taking these kind of decisions are hard and should be aligned with the project and product´s requirements, team profile, other tech stacks, etc.
+Well, you´re all right, great tools, and taking these kind of decisions are hard and should be aligned with the project and product´s requirements, team profile, other tech stacks, etc.